sql-machine-learning/elasticdl/elasticdl/doc/high-level-api.md

         pass
 ```

-+ constructor will receive a keyword parameter `context`, which will contain environment information.
++ Constructor will receive a keyword parameter `context`, which will contain environment information.
 + `**kwargs` are the parameters from `model_params` argument.
-+ if user does not use keras functional API to create model, user does not have to implement
++ If user uses keras [functional API]((https://www.tensorflow.org/guide/keras#functional_api)) to build model, user should implement
-`get_model`, the default implementation just return `self`.
-If functional API is used, `get_model` should return the model instance created (return value of `tf.keras.Model`)[Reference](https://www.tensorflow.org/api_docs/python/tf/keras/Model)
+`get_model` which returns the model instance created.
+[Model building using subclass](https://www.tensorflow.org/guide/keras#model_subclassing) can
+use the defalut implementation which returns `self`.
 + `metrics` function should return specified metrics according to mode.
+By default, it returns an
+empty dict.

 User can refer to [model\_zoo](/elasticdl/model_zoo) for more examples.